Crescent Cemetery - Updates & Changes

 • Graves can be single depth (5’-0”) or double deep (7’-0”).
 Selection must be made before the first grave is dug.

-• Graves can also be split into thirds, for infant and/or cremains burials.
-You can buy a full plot & have it split, or in some locations you can buy just a 1/3 plot for one burial.
+• Infant or cremains burials use 1/3 of a plot.
+You can split your plot or you can buy just a 1/3 plot for one burial.

 • There are some items that add to the cost of opening/closing a grave.